 Cambridge, is a town full of folks who, are well aware of the world of academia with the city being world-renowned for it’s top-rate university.
 It's a place which is steeped in rich history and stunning architecture which attracts visitors from around the world and it’s easy to see why.

-Consider this blog your backstage pass to the city that’s more than just a powerhouse of academia.
+If you're looking for things to do in Cambridge, consider this blog your backstage pass to the city that’s more than just a powerhouse of academia.
 It's a city that effortlessly manages to combine age-old traditions with new-age experiences, where the charming echoes of history meet the bustling student life.

 We'll take you on a ride down the River Cam, introduce you to the world of delicious food, and unveil the secrets behind those closed grandiose college gates.
 We'll be your guide to the city's unexplored nooks and crannies, introduce you to the locals, and turn you into a true local, without the worry of exams and papers.